natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4F%20(Germany).md

 '''AIM-9E''' - First upgraded missiles available to F-4F, Echo Sidewinders provide much needed performance boost over the AIM-9B.
 Better speed, better range and wider seeker window allow Es to hit more reliably.
 Still, they retain its predecessor's poor G limit and should be used only as stop gap solution.

 '''AIM-9J''' - Final upgrade available to F-4F, AIM-9Js provide good performance.
-They can pull twice the G limit of its predecessors, are resistant to flares, and can be radar-slaved (which helps in high traffic airspace or when leading a target).
-These bad boys should be the pilot's weapons of choice for engaging air targets.
+They can pull twice the G limit of its predecessors, and should be the pilot's weapons of choice for engaging air targets.

 '''Air-to-ground'''